andrewbanner10/MAB/TestProject1/readme.txt

 And also that the need for validation / negative testing on the searches / updates is not required for this exercise.
 For example you set the Term to 0, validation error is shown.

-Point of note - There could be an improvement to some elements to have different classes etc based on state. getting the Inital Rate as an example also returns hidden elements with no value so that has to be coded around.
+Point of note - There could be an improvement to some elements to have different classes etc based on state (some do, some dont). such as getting the Inital Rate as an example also returns hidden elements with no value so that has to be coded around.
 Some elements also have Ids others dont.

 I also have never do any API / network intercepting, I followed guide online which was slightly outdated but gave me and good starting point